DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.01/sp1.01.1.md

 ## Solution

-<details> <summary> Some notes to consider... </summary>
+<details> <summary> Some notes to consider...</summary>

+{% highlight markdown %}

 Though there really isn't a solution to practice like this, some things you probably should consider:

-* As it stands, "Promote Dollie Berry" *technically* passes, but there are problems.
+- As it stands, "Promote Dollie Berry" _technically_ passes, but there are problems.
-* "Delete Phillip Weaver" definitely would fail as a test.
+- "Delete Phillip Weaver" definitely would fail as a test.
-* You may have noticed that the first test was far looser than the second, which leads to both positive and negative consequences.
+- You may have noticed that the first test was far looser than the second, which leads to both positive and negative consequences.

+{% endhighlight %}

 </details>

 ## **_Good work!_**